GoogleCloudDataproc/cloud-dataproc/spark-tensorflow/doc/prereqs.md

        b.
 [Create a project](https://cloud.google.com/resource-manager/docs/creating-managing-projects).
        c.
 Store your data set(s) into a [Google Cloud Storage bucket](https://cloud.google.com/storage/) associated with your project.
-       [TODO: Include instructions for how to do this.]

 7. If you plan to do use [Dataproc](https://cloud.google.com/dataproc/docs/) for preprocessing or [Machine Learning Engine](https://cloud.google.com/ml-engine/docs/) for training/prediction,